 We’d expect any insurer to remember its duties to deal with claims fairly and promptly, and not to reject a claim unreasonably.
 Insurers should not only consider the policy terms but also what’s fair and reasonable in the circumstances.
 So even if an exclusion does apply, we’d still expect insurers to take into account the unprecedented situation created by the Covid-19 response in deciding whether it’s appropriate to apply this or any other exclusion.

 Investments and pensions

 We know this will be a worrying time for consumers with investments and pensions – whether they’re concerned about the risk of potential scams and how to avoid them, or about the performance of the money they have invested.
 And firms who give advice, or manage customers’ investments, will also want to make sure they’re providing the appropriate support for their customers at this time.

 The FCA has reminded firms about what information they can provide their customers with to help them make the right decisions at this time about their investments.
 We’ll take this into account – alongside other considerations regarding the type of sale and suitability of advice – when deciding whether a firm has acted fairly.

 If you’ve already made a complaint to a financial business, they have up to 8 weeks to issue a final response letter.

 The Money Advice Service has published guidance for consumers about financial matter during this time.
 It covers budgeting, benefits and debt advice.

-So far we've only had a handful of complaints referred to us concerning the impacts of Covid-19.
-However we will be continuing to monitor complaints, ensuring that businesses are being fair in their assessment and handling of complaints involving Covid-19.
+We've had a number of complaints referred to us concerning the impacts of Covid-19.
+We will continue to monitor complaints, ensuring that businesses are being fair in their assessment and handling of complaints involving Covid-19.

 Here are a selection of links to further information published by the government, regulatory bodies, charities and support organisations in response to Covid-19: